Dan-Tan/Iterative-Label-Spreading/README.md

-# iterLS: An Implementation of Iterative LabelhSpreading
+# iterLS: An Implementation of Iterative Label Spreading

 This is an implementation of a semi-supervised/unsupervised clustering methods called Iterative Label Spreading.
 The algorithm is presented in the following paper by Amanda J. Parker and Amanda J. Barnard.